 A sharp contrast to MPS: Arrowhead, located in nearby Waukesha County.

 Media Milwaukee went to Arrowhead High School to interview the school Activities Director Ryan Mangan.
 He was open and willing to talk.
-While waiting for the interview a student came to the activities office to request a concussion form.
-The student was informed that the parents will have to filled information via school portal.
+While waiting for the interview, a student came to the activities office to request a concussion form.
+The student was informed that the parents will have to fill out the information via a school portal.
 The student also received paperwork that needed to be filled up by a doctor with the diagnosis and give back to school.

 Mangan said that the school is not forced to have any database for injuries or concussion.

 Arrowhead does have a protocol for students who enroll in athletics.
 A physical test is required (this was true of other districts too.)

 “Every student who applies to be part of any concrete activity has to go to their doctor and make sure they have a good health,” said Mangan.
 “So they have to come back and give that to us before they can compete and then every other year we need an update.”

 Mangan said that trainers in the athletic activities department document injuries in a chart and put it in their training system.
 They don’t have a protocol in which they have to inform parents if there is any injury unless it’s serious.
 The information will run through the trainers and the athletic director if it’s a minor injury.